Award-Winning Bicycle Accident Lawyers in Chicago, IL

 - Damen, from North to Chicago – 27.8 crashes per mile.

-The CDOT also reports that majority of the crashes occurred at intersections, particularly on Halsted, Fullerton, and Milwaukee Avenues.
+The CDOT also reports that the majority of the crashes occurred at intersections, particularly on Halsted, Fullerton, and Milwaukee Avenues.
 For Chicagoans, this comes as no surprise, as these are complex intersections where thousands of cyclists pass every day.

 This doesn’t necessarily mean that bicyclists invite accidents.
 The CDOT report reveals that more than 40 percent of injury and fatal bike crashes involved a car driver that failed to yield.